Tell us about yourself: where do you live, what do you do, etc., etc.

 I work as a complex litigation attorney at a law firm with great people and great opportunities.
 Most of my time is spent on cases in federal court, which I really enjoy.
 I particularly like written advocacy, weaving together facts and law into motions and briefs.

 You can usually find me in my kitchen if I’m not at work.
-The weather has finally turned to fall here in Oklahoma (it usually stays hot until November) and my house smells like homemade chicken stock cooking right now.
 I like reading a variety of fiction and nonfiction; two of my recent favorites are A Gentleman in Moscow by Amor Towles and The Woman Who Smashed Codes by Jason Fagone, respectively.
 I’m also involved in music and sacramental preparation at my parish.

 I’m always interested in last names.
 What do you know about yours, Forsyth?

 The name Forsyth is Scottish—my grandfather came to America as a child—and the family motto is “instaurator ruinae,” which translates to “restorer of ruins.”
 We think that’s a reference to Isaiah 58:6-12.

 So you are a graduate of Kolbe Academy.
 Describe a typical school day at your house growing up?

 We had a schoolroom set up in an extra bedroom of our house, with maps and colorful educational posters all over the walls, plus many bookshelves.
 I used my mom’s childhood desk at first, but before 9th grade started, my dad and I built a bigger desk for me from scratch.
 Having a specific place to work was very important to me.
 I never did school in pajamas or in my bedroom; I needed the separation between school and not-school.